27 Best U.S. Beaches for Collecting Shells

 Shell collecting is a popular beach activity that’s fun and easy to do.
 For some, it’s a way to take home a pretty souvenir, and for others, it’s a dedicated hobby.
 Some even build a business around it, collecting perfect specimens of beautiful and exotic shells and cleaning and preparing them for sale.
 While you can find shells at any beach, some are particularly known for their high-quality “shelling.”
-Which ones are the best in the U.S.?
+Here are the best U.S. beaches for collecting shells.

 Shelter Island, New York